gravitational/gravity/docs/5.x/workshops.md

         && chmod +x minikube && sudo mv minikube /usr/local/bin/
 ```

-Also, you can install drivers for various VM providers to optimize your Minikube VM performance.
+Also, you can install drivers for various VM providers to optimize your minikube VM performance.
 Instructions can be found here: https://github.com/kubernetes/minikube/blob/master/DRIVERS.md.

 To run a cluster: